bece21-mkenani/goal-mate/GOAL_MATE_README.md

-# Goal Mate: The AI-Powered education centered tool
+# GOAL MATE FIRST VERSION:

+* The AI-Powered education centered tool to bridge the gap between different students at defferent eduaction levels while helping them to have personalised studies and tracked learning path.
-Goal Mate is a comprehensive, full-stack application designed to help students organize, study, and collaborate.
-It combines the

-power of AI for personalized learning with real-time, secure group chat features, all managed by a powerful admin dashboard.
+* In simple terms goal Mate is a comprehensive, full-stack application designed to help students organize, study, and collaborate.
+It combines the power of AI for personalized learning with real-time, secure group chat features, all managed by a powerful admin dashboard.

 ---

 ## Core Features

-* **AI Study Plan Generator:** Users can input their subjects and availability to receive a customized, weekly study schedule.

-* **Spaced Repetition Flashcards:** Generate flashcard decks on any subject and review them using a spaced repetition algorithm to maximize retention.

 * **Advanced Group Chat:**

+* **This is where users connect and engage — primarily in general groups.**

+* **All users can ask questions, share ideas, and get clarification from others.

+* **Each user has access to only two groups:

+- **General Group** — open to everyone

+- **Education-Level Group** (*Primary*, *Secondary*, or *Tertiary*) — assigned based on the user’s selected education level

+* **Users are allowed to set their education level only once.

+* **Any future changes can **only be made by an admin** through the Admin Dashboard.

+* **This restriction is designed to **enhance security** and **maintain group integrity** across the platform.

  * **Real-time Communication:** Built with Socket.io for instant messaging.

  * **Secure Rooms:** Features a main "general" room and three education-level-locked rooms (Primary, Secondary, Tertiary).

  * **User Security:** Backend logic prevents users from joining or posting in rooms that don't match their **one-time-set** education level.

  * **Rich Features:** Includes typing indicators, read receipts, emoji reactions, and a list of online users.

-    * **File Uploads:** Users can upload images, PDFs, and text files directly to the chat, securely stored in Supabase Storage.
+* **File Uploads:** Users can upload images, PDFs, and text files directly to the chat, securely stored in Supabase Storage.**

 * **AI Chatbot:** An integrated chatbot (powered by Google's Gemini) to answer questions and assist with learning.